-Over the winter a significant rock fall took place at Bedruthan beach.
-Fortunately, it occurred when the cliff stairs were closed to visitors when this happened.
-Following the rock fall there is suspected damage sustained to a lower section of the steps as well as the protective netting and pinning on the cliff faces surrounding the steps and which are an integral part of the safety infrastructure.
+Last winter a rock fall took place from the cliffs above Bedruthan beach.
+Fortunately, the cliff stairs were closed to visitors when this happened.
+Following the rock fall there is suspected damage to the lower section of the steps as well as the protective netting and pinning on the cliff faces, which are an integral part of the safety infrastructure.

 The report recommended further geotechnical assessment be undertaken; including ground investigations, geotechnical data collection and stability analyses.
 This needed to be done to determine whether it is possible to adequately stabilise the cliff face and allow access to be reinstated.
-This report has now been completed and we ask for patience as we consult with expert partners (as well as the owner of the beach who also owns the clifftop effected by the January fall) to consider the implications.
+We are now consulting with expert partners (as well as the owner of the beach who also owns the clifftop effected by the January fall) to consider the implications.
 This includes working with specialist engineers to establish the feasibility and cost of repairs to the steps.

 We appreciate there is a lot of interest about when the cliff stairs might be reopened, but for now the steps allowing visitors access to the beach will remain closed and no alternative route is available.
 We appreciate this may be disappointing news and will keep everyone updated.

 The safety of visitors, along with our team, is of upmost importance.
 The RNLI and the National Trust are strongly advising visitors not to try and find alternative routes to get down the cliff onto the beach due to the strong sea currents and very real danger of being cut off by the tide.